 Advanced laboratory work in Auto in counsel with the supervising laboratory instructor.
 Six credits maximum.
 One 3-hour laboratory per week per credit.
 Prerequisite: Lower division work in chosen area.

-AUTO 494 - COOPERATIVE EDUCATION (0 - 4)
+AUTO 490 - INTERNSHIP (0 - 4; 4)

 Individual contract arrangement involving students, faculty, cooperative businesses and organizations to gain experience in a work environment.
 Allows the student to apply advanced classroom learning.
-A response paper will be done at the end of the cooperative education experience.
+A minimum of 30 hours of approved activity/experience must be completed for each credit earned.
+Internship credit is restricted to the major field of study.
+A response paper will be done at the end of the internship experience.
+See the Internship Program in the Nondepartmental section of the Bulletin.
 Prerequisite: Approval by department.
+Graded S or NC.
+(Course fees apply for students enrolled for 0 credit.)